Category

 • Violent acts: Active shooters, civil disturbances, bomb threats

-Go through the types of threats listed above and ask yourself: How would this impact my organization?
+Go through the threats listed above and ask yourself: How would this impact my organization?

-Consider the nature of your business and work environments to answer this question.
+To answer this question, consider the nature of your business and work environments.
 If you are a software company with just one office located in Texas, for example, your risks will look substantially different than those of a large manufacturing company with offices scattered around the Northeast.

-Also, take into account remote workers and traveling employees.
+Also, consider remote workers and traveling employees.
 You have a duty of care to keep your employees safe, no matter where or how they work.
 Using a threat intelligence solution can help you proactively monitor and communicate about all external threats, including those that impact your remote and mobile employees.

 Internal threat examples